ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 6. Display the face photo on screen.
 7. Allows the Registration Officer to proceed to verify quality score.
 8. Allows exception photo capture only if an exception has been marked.
-   * Step 2 to7 must be performed to capture the exception photo.
+   * Step 2 to 7 must be performed to capture the exception photo.

 9. System captures and stores the transaction details for audit purpose (except PII data).
 #### K. Retry capture of face photo as configured